grbfacet/facet/beam-acceleration-tutorial.md

 <span class="eq">v = 0.72 x 10<sup>6</sup> m/sec = 720km/sec ≈ 450 miles/second.
 End calculation.</span>

 An electron accelerated freely by a 1.5 volt AA battery would reach a speed of 450 miles per second which is about 4000 times the speed of a passenger jet plane.
-But this is still only about one quarter of a percent of the speed of light, so the use of the Newtonian approximation
+But this is still only about one quarter of a percent of the speed of light, 300,000 km/sec (186,000 mi/sec) so the use of the Newtonian approximation

-<span class="eq">E<sub>Newton</sub> = ½ m<sub>0</sub>v<sup>2</sup></span>
+<span class="eq">E<sub>Newton</sub> = ½ m<sub>0</sub>v<sup>2</sup>.</span>

-is OK as is shown in the relativity tutorial [link].

 Relativity effects only begin to become important when particles reach, say 10 percent, at least, of the speed of light.
 As is explained in the relativity tutorial [link], the Newtonian formula, E<sub>Newton</sub> = ½ m<sub>0</sub>v<sup>2</sup>, begins to make a significant error only when we approach these “relativistic” speeds.

-4000 times jet speed is pretty fast, a bullet or a baseball with that speed could do a lot of damage but they are very heavy compared to an electron, so how can we get a sense of the energy of the 42 GeV electrons in the energy doubling experiment?
+4000 times jet speed is pretty fast, a bullet or a baseball with that speed could do a lot of damage but they are very heavy compared to an electron.
+What about electrons accelerated by the Linac, not just a battery.
 Remember our 4000 times jet speed was an electron accelerated only by one 1.5 volt AA battery.
+Can we get a sense of the energy of the 42 GeV electrons in the energy doubling experiment?

 ##### The beam bunch energy